Wikipedia

 When Mary insisted on marrying Philip, insurrections broke out.
 Thomas Wyatt the Younger led a force from Kent to depose Mary in favour of Elizabeth, as part of a wider conspiracy now known as Wyatt's rebellion, which also involved the Duke of Suffolk, Lady Jane's father.[96]
 Mary declared publicly that she would summon Parliament to discuss the marriage and if Parliament decided that the marriage was not to the kingdom's advantage, she would refrain from pursuing it.[97]
 On reaching London, Wyatt was defeated and captured.
 Wyatt, the Duke of Suffolk, Lady Jane, and her husband Guildford Dudley were executed.
 Courtenay, who was implicated in the plot, was imprisoned and then exiled.
 Elizabeth, though protesting her innocence in the Wyatt affair, was imprisoned in the Tower of London for two months, then put under house arrest at Woodstock Palace.[98]

 Mary was—excluding the brief, disputed reigns of the Empress Matilda and Lady Jane Grey—England's first queen regnant.
-Further, under the English common law doctrine of jure uxoris, the property and titles belonging to a woman became her husband's upon marriage, and it was feared that any man she married would thereby become King of England in fact and name.[99]
+Further, under the English common law doctrine of jure uxoris, the property and titles belonging to a woman became her husband's upon marriage, and it was feared that any man she married would thereby become king of England in fact and name.[99]
 While Mary's grandparents Ferdinand and Isabella had retained sovereignty of their respective realms during their marriage, there was no precedent to follow in England.[100]
 Under the terms of Queen Mary's Marriage Act, Philip was to be styled "King of England", all official documents (including Acts of Parliament) were to be dated with both their names, and Parliament was to be called under the joint authority of the couple, for Mary's lifetime only.
 England would not be obliged to provide military support to Philip's father in any war, and Philip could not act without his wife's consent or appoint foreigners to office in England.[101]
 Philip was unhappy with these conditions but ready to agree for the sake of securing the marriage.[102]
 He had no amorous feelings for Mary and sought the marriage for its political and strategic gains; his aide Ruy Gómez de Silva wrote to a correspondent in Brussels, "the marriage was concluded for no fleshly consideration, but in order to remedy the disorders of this kingdom and to preserve the Low Countries."[103]
 A future child of Mary and Philip would be not only heir to the throne of England but also heir to the Spanish Empire in the event that Philip's eldest son, Don Carlos, died without issue.[104]

 To elevate his son to Mary's rank, Emperor Charles V ceded to Philip the crown of Naples as well as his claim to the Kingdom of Jerusalem.
-Mary thus became Queen of Naples and titular Queen of Jerusalem upon marriage.[105]
+Mary thus became queen of Naples and titular queen of Jerusalem upon marriage.[105]
 Their wedding at Winchester Cathedral on 25 July 1554 took place just two days after their first meeting.[106]
 Philip could not speak English, and so they spoke a mixture of Spanish, French, and Latin.[107]

 False pregnancy

 Thanksgiving services in the diocese of London were held at the end of April after false rumours that Mary had given birth to a son spread across Europe.[114]
 Through May and June, the apparent delay in delivery fed gossip that Mary was not pregnant.[115]
 Susan Clarencieux revealed her doubts to the French ambassador, Antoine de Noailles.[116]
 Mary continued to exhibit signs of pregnancy until July 1555, when her abdomen receded.
 Michieli dismissively ridiculed the pregnancy as more likely to "end in wind rather than anything else".[117]
 It was most likely a false pregnancy, perhaps induced by Mary's overwhelming desire to have a child.[118]
 In August, soon after the disgrace of the false pregnancy, which Mary considered "God's punishment" for her having "tolerated heretics" in her realm,[119] Philip left England to command his armies against France in Flanders.[120]
 Mary was heartbroken and fell into a deep depression.
-Michieli was touched by the queen's grief; he wrote she was "extraordinarily in love" with her husband and disconsolate at his departure.[121]
+Michieli was touched by the Queen's grief; he wrote she was "extraordinarily in love" with her husband and disconsolate at his departure.[121]

 Elizabeth remained at court until October, apparently restored to favour.[122]
-In the absence of any children, Philip was concerned that one of the next claimants to the English throne after his sister-in-law was Mary, Queen of Scots, who was betrothed to the Dauphin of France.
+In the absence of any children, Philip was concerned that one of the next claimants to the English throne after his sister-in-law was Mary, Queen of Scots, who was betrothed to Francis, Dauphin of France.
 Philip persuaded his wife that Elizabeth should marry his cousin Emmanuel Philibert, Duke of Savoy, to secure the Catholic succession and preserve the Habsburg interest in England, but Elizabeth refused to agree and parliamentary consent was unlikely.[123]

 Religious policy